GIS-Halmstad/audioguide/README.md

 The assets must be placed inside the corresponding directory within `public/media/{guideId}/{optional stopNumber if point feature}/{"images"|"audios"|"videos"}/{fileName.extension}`.

+##### Important note regarding localization of audio and video files

+To provide localized versions of audio and video files, **use the `{lang}-` prefix** in the filename, e.g. `en-Guide1-Stop3.m4a` or `sv-Guide1-Stop3.m4a`.
+When referring to these files in the database, omit the language prefix, e.g. `Guide1-Stop3.m4a`.
+The application will automatically add the prefix when loading the files, based on the user's language setting.

 ##### Important note regarding image thumbnails

 In order to reduce bandwidth usage, the app expects images to exist in two copies: one main, called e.g. `image-1.webp` and one thumbnail, called `image-1-thumbnail.webp`.
 So it's the `-thumbnail` part that should be added just in front of the file extension.
 However, in the database, you should only refer to the original filename, without the `-thumbnail` part.